edwinsyarief/simple-microservices-demo/README.md

 ### Listing Service

-To run listing service already explained in the listing-service `README.md`
+To run listing service already explained in the listing-service/README.md

 ### User Service